TrevorHeyl/CUBEMX-AI-STM32F4-DISCO/README.md

 This project is based on the STM32 CUBEMX-AI tutorial found  [here](https://www.youtube.com/watch?v=grgNXdkmzzQ&list=PLnMKNibPkDnG9IC5Nl9vJg1CKMAO1kODW&index=7&t=0s)

-It uses the pre-trained Keras (TensorFlow) model found [here](https://github.com/Shahnawax/HAR-CNN-Keras/blob/master/model.h5) the project is set up on USART3, these SDK doe snot have an ES232 transceiver or Vertual COM port, so I added a USB/TTL dongle for that.
+It uses the pre-trained Keras (TensorFlow) model found [here](https://github.com/Shahnawax/HAR-CNN-Keras/blob/master/model.h5) the project is set up on USART3, this SDK does not have an RS232 transceiver or Virtual COM port, so I added a USB/TTL dongle for that.

 **My Dev environment is:**
 * Windows 7